jsdw/jsdw.github.io/content/posts/rust-futures-tokio/index.md

     });
 ```

-As with the above implementation it does not attempt to do any buffering. the `with` method is a bit like `map` in reverse; instead of mapping the value coming out of the `Stream`/`Future`, we map the value before it comes into the `Sink`, to turn it into the required type.
+As with the above implementation it does not attempt to do any buffering. the `with` method is a bit like `map` in reverse; instead of mapping the value coming out of the Stream/Future, we map the value before it comes into the Sink, to turn it into the required type.

 There seem to be fewer ways to convert an `AsyncWrite` into a `Sink`, I suppose because it is a little more complex.

 ## Converting an `AsyncWrite` to a `Future`, for one-off writing

-For completeness sake, I include the final of the possible conversions; one-off writes to an `AsyncWrite` which leads to a single `Future`.
-Once you have a `Sink`, this can be done by using the `send` or `send_all` methods available on `Sink`.
+For completeness sake, I include the final of the possible conversions; one-off writes to an `AsyncWrite` which leads to a single Future.
+Once you have a Sink, this can be done by using the `send` or `send_all` methods available on the `Sink` trait.
 An alternative if you only have an `AsyncWrite` is to use the `tokio::io::write_all` helper function:

 ```rust
 let write_once = io::write_all(io::stdout(), &[b'x']);